SysBioChalmers/RAVEN/README.md

 For support, technical issues, bug reports etc., please [![Join the chat at https://gitter.im/SysBioChalmers/RAVEN](https://badges.gitter.im/SysBioChalmers/RAVEN.svg)](https://gitter.im/SysBioChalmers/RAVEN?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge).
 For other issues, please contact [Eduard Kerkhoven](https://github.com/edkerk).

-## Links
+## More from SysBio Chalmers
-For more systems biology related software and recently published genome-scale models from the Systems and Synthetic Biology group at Chalmers University of Technology, please visit the [Github page](https://github.com/SysBioChalmers).
-For more information and publications by the Systems and Synthetic Biology please visit [SysBio](www.sysbio.se).
+For more systems biology related software and recently published genome-scale models from the Systems and Synthetic Biology group at Chalmers University of Technology, please visit the [GitHub page](https://github.com/SysBioChalmers).
+For more information and publications by the Systems and Synthetic Biology please visit [SysBio](https://www.sysbio.se/).